Are you naturally good with numbers? Are you quick at solving problems or identifying patterns in numbers?

 In total it will take you three to four years to become a Chartered Management Accountant.

-All of these accounting trainings are similar and take roughly three years after you already have a degree, but you should choose the kind of accountant you would like to become, as some of these qualifications lead more easily to certain specialities than others.
+All of these accounting fields are similar and take roughly three years after you already have a degree, but you should choose the kind of accountant you would like to become, as some of these qualifications lead more easily to certain specialities than others.

 You may also count on shortening your study time with guidance from accounting tutors...